 This is not a philosophy of loss or grief but of the greater success you can achieve that can come only if you truly learn to let go.
 At the risk of going from the profound to the trivial, I would like to illustrate this point with an experience of my own.

 A few months back, I was in a state of incredible frustration.
 Every part of my business seemed to be stalled, with the solution out of my control.
-While I was in this state, I called a friend of mine, the movie producer/sales executive David Rotman.
+While I was in this state, I called a friend of mine, the movie producer/talent manager David Rotman.
 (I wrote about him in a prior post.)

 He listened to me complain for a few minutes and then said: "Geoff, take a piece of paper and a Sharpie and write the following words in big letters: 'I love letting go.'
 Now hang that paper by your computer screen."

 I did as he asked, and I'm looking at that piece of paper even as I write this post.
 Do you want to know what that piece of paper did for me?
 Plenty.
 Because it was in my face every time I sat down to work, it reminded me that it's crazy to obsess about things over which I have no control.

 It was hard, but I finally managed to let go of the things that were driving me crazy.
 And guess what?
 I began to see that some of the goals I was so worried about meant a lot less to me today than in the past.
 As a result, I started putting more energy into my writing and into my creative thinking.